 Technical analyses to date and professional expertise suggests that current programs and policies will fall short in meeting our statutory emission reduction requirements.
 It is anticipated that it is likely that the only way to meet our emission reduction requirements cost-effectively will be through a cap and invest/cap and reduce and/or performance-based regulatory approach to deliver, with high confidence, an equitable path to reduce emissions in the transportation sector.
+Vermont specific analysis on these particular approaches is yet to be completed.

 To determine the preferred approach - and the design of any potential policy - it must be informed by how far the CRS will take us, as well as more in-depth economic analyses of these different approaches.
-Vermont specific analysis on any particular approach awaits further work to define which options are feasibly open to Vermonters (for example, some would be in the context of a multi-state program) and to review the benefits and costs of any specific proposal.
+Vermont specific analysis on any particular approach awaits further work to define which options are feasibly open to Vermonters (for example, some would be in the context of a multi-state program) and to review -the benefits and costs of any specific proposal.